openharmony/third_party_python/Doc/library/stdtypes.rst

 ================================================================

 .. index::
-   object: numeric
+   pair: object; numeric
-   object: Boolean
+   pair: object; Boolean
-   object: integer
+   pair: object; integer
-   object: floating point
+   pair: object; floating point
-   object: complex number
+   pair: object; complex number
    pair: C; language

 There are three distinct numeric types: :dfn:`integers`, :dfn:`floating point numbers`, and :dfn:`complex numbers`.
 In addition, Booleans are a subtype of integers.
 Integers have unlimited precision.
-Floating point numbers are usually implemented using :c:type:`double` in C; information about the precision and internal representation of floating point numbers for the machine on which your program is running is available in :data:`sys.float_info`.
+Floating point numbers are usually implemented using :c:expr:`double` in C; information about the precision and internal representation of floating point numbers for the machine on which your program is running is available in :data:`sys.float_info`.
 Complex numbers have a real and imaginary